The Largest International Virtual Cannabusiness Expo

 EINPresswire.com/ -- Now more than ever, having a vast, international network is vital.
 Business is no longer a local only solution, and the CannaVirtualExpo.com will help businesses break through to world wide markets.

-With the transition to online, Cannabis Industrial Marketplace has dedicated all of our resources to hosting the most comprehensive cannabusiness expo, open to cannabis professionals across the globe, and we would like to invite Mexico’s cannabusiness professionals to join us.
+With the transition to online, Cannabis Industrial Marketplace has dedicated all of our resources to hosting the most comprehensive cannabusiness expo, open to cannabis professionals across the globe, and we would like to invite South America’s cannabusiness professionals to join us.

 CannaVirtualExpo.com